Noemi890/Noemi890/README.md

 ### :woman_technologist: About Me :

 - 🔭 I’m currently working on my own Portfolio
+- 🎓 Recently graduated from <a href="https://boolean.co.uk/">Boolean Uk</a>
-- 🌱 I’m still growing my knowledge on Javascript and React
+- 🌱 I’m still growing my knowledge in everything I learned so far
+- 🔍 Looking for roles as a Junior Developer
+- 📗 Currently reading <a href="https://www.dailycodingproblem.com/">Daily Coding Problem</a>
-- ⚡ Fun fact: In my spare time I love playing Videogames and chilling on the couch with a good movie/tvSeries to watch! 📺
+- ⚡ Fun fact: In my spare time I love playing Videogames or chilling on the couch with a good movie/tvSeries to watch! 📺 And I really love cats 🐈‍⬛

 ---